winningproduct/learn-portal/content/6-optimize/01-analytics-review-process.md

 title: "Analytics Review Process"
 metaTitle: "Analytics Review Process | WP"
 metaDescription: "Gathering correct and current data and processing them to identify patterns and make predictions.
 Use this to enable data-driven decision making."

+checklist:
+  -
+    order: 1
+    question: Have you defined the analytics data model?
+    expectation: There has to be an analytics representation of the transaction data.
+Something like a Kimball model/Star schema should be in place.
+    version: 1.0.0
+  -
+    order: 2
+    question: Do you have data driven standardized APIs?
+    expectation: The product should have standardized data driven APIs (apart from application APIs).
+These APIs should have authentication and data throttling concerns sorted.
+    version: 1.0.0
+  -
+    order: 3
+    question: How do you visualize the analyzed data?
+    expectation: Ideally the product should use established visualization tools such as PowerBI.
+It should use the above mentioned data end points to seamlessly connect to data instead of exposing the data base directly.
+Embedded analytics could also be used here.
+    version: 1.0.0
+  -
+    order: 4
+    question: Is analytics used for predictive modeling?
+    expectation: The presence of pattern identification using existing data.
+These patterns needs to be converted into business meaning and should be incorporated in decision making.
+    version: 1.0.0

 metaTags:
   - Optimize
   - Data analytics plan